-We will participate in Devon's co-ordination for in-year admission in 2025-26.
 This means that all parents apply to Devon, regardless of where the child lives.
 Applications are made at www.devon.gov.uk/admissionsonline.
 A hard copy of the common application form, called the D-CAF, is available on request from the LA.

-The school's admission authority remains responsible for ranking all applications against its oversubscription criteria so that the LA can offer places under its co-ordinated admission scheme.
-Offers will be made by Devon on behalf of the school.
+Our admission authority remains responsible for ranking all applications against our oversubscription criteria so that the LA can offer places under its co-ordinated admission scheme.
+In-year offers are sent by Devon on behalf of the school.